 (6) Supplemental Job Displacement Benefit Voucher

-(y) Industry.
+Industry.
 Employer classification as determined using the first three digits of the North American Industry Classification System Code (NAICS Code), provided by the Department of Commerce, Bureau of Management and Budget.

-(z) Joint Powers Authority.
+Joint Powers Authority.
 A public entity created by agreement of two or more public agencies pursuant to Division 7, Chapter 5, Article 1, Sections 6500 et seq. of the California Government Code.
 These regulations apply only to Joint Powers Authorities who have among their purposes for existence, the forming of workers' compensation liability pooling arrangements.

-(aa) Labor Code.
+Labor Code.
 The Labor Code of the State of California.

-(bb) Manager.
+Manager.
 The Manager, Office of Self-Insurance Plans, in the Department of Industrial Relations.
+(Synonymous with Chief, above.)

-(cc) Medical-Only Claim.
+Medical-Only Claim.
 A work-injury case which does not result in compensable lost time but results in medical treatment beyond first aid.

 Note: Payment of medical examinations pursuant to Labor Code Section 4600 will be considered a medical payment.

-(dd) Open Claim.
+Open Claim.
 A work-injury case in which it appears that one or more future payments of workers' compensation benefits may be due.

+Public Self Insurer or Public Self Insured Employer.

+(1) Any county, city, school district, special purpose district, joint powers authority or other municipal corporation which has applied and received approval to be self insured by the Office of Self Insurance Plans.
+(2) Any sub-agency of a public agency which is created by or pursuant to statute, ordinance, or other legislative act, including but not limited to planning commissions, library or park boards, commissions, and agencies which has applied and received approval to be self insured by the Office of Self Insurance Plans.

+Qualified Actuary.
+A qualified actuary is any actuary that meets the minimum standards of experience, certification, licensure, insurance, and qualifications set forth in section 15209, subdivisions (a)(2) and (3), for private self-insurers or section 15481, subdivisions (a)(3) & (4), for self-insured groups.

-(ee) Release of Surety Bond.
-Action of Manager of Self Insurance Plans by which a surety is exonerated.
+Release of Surety Bond.
+Action of Chief of Self Insurance Plans by which a surety is exonerated.
 A released surety bond does not constitute part of the security deposit of a self insured entity.

-(ff) Security Fund.
+Security Fund.
 The Self Insurer's Security Fund as established by Labor Code section 3742.

-(gg) Self-Insurer.
+Self-Insurer.
 An individual public or private sector employer or joint powers authority or private group of employers that has been issued and lawfully holds a valid Certificate to Self-Insure its workers' compensation liabilities pursuant to:

 (1) The provisions of Section 29(a), Chapter 586, Laws of 1917 and amendments thereto; and/or